What to look for in a road bike under £2000?

 Though the frame does boast aero tube profiles, we found it offered plenty of compliance to go with the stiffness on offer.

-As per several of this year’s £2k bikes, the Ribble is bringing aero features to its endurance range – with nods to watt savings such as kamm-tail tubes, dropped seatstays and an aero seatpost all aboard a comfortable frame.
+These days it’s rare not to find aero features in an endurance range, and Ribble is no exception with the nods to watt savings such as kamm-tail tubes, dropped seatstays and an aero seatpost all aboard the comfortable Endurance SL Disc.

 The frame itself is built from Toray T800 and T1000 high-grade carbon, and at 1.15kg it’s pretty light for a disc brake model.